 Posted on December 04 2024

-The short-term stream 482 visa, also known as the Temporary Skill Shortage visa, is a visa category that allows an Australian employer to sponsor skilled professionals from different countries to fill the country's labor shortage.
+The short-term stream 482 visa, also known as the Skills in Demand (SID) visa, is a visa category that allows an Australian employer to sponsor skilled professionals from different countries to fill the country's labor shortage.

-The Temporary Skill Shortage visa subclass 482 visa allows an applicant to live and work in the country for up to four years, depending on their qualifications for an accepted sponsor.
+The Skills in Demand (SID) visa subclass 482 visa allows an applicant to live and work in the country for up to four years, depending on their qualifications for an accepted sponsor.
 There are three categories under the temporary skill shortage visa such as:

 *Want to apply for a Subclass 482 visa?
 Talk to Y-Axis for complete guidance.